leon-wm/TikTok-Autobot/README.md

 # TikTok-Autobot
-A bot that trys to mimic a human using TikTok to grow your page!
+A bot that trys to mimic a human that uses TikTok to grow your page!